 Hazardous substances at the site include heavy metals such as arsenic, cadmium, copper, lead, mercury, selenium, and zinc.

 The site is located next to Silver Creek, which is classified by the state of Utah as a cold-water fishery.
 The primary concerns are the site's effect on surface water and groundwater quality in the area, and the potential for people or wildlife to come into direct contact with the tailings or contaminated soils

-A Health Consultation (HC) was conducted for the smelter site and surrounding area.
-The HC was completed in 1990.
+A Public Health Assessment (PHA) was conducted for the smelter site and surrounding area.
+The PHA was completed in 1990.

-- The HC evaluated the potential for long-term health impacts in the community.
+- The PHA evaluated the potential for long-term health impacts in the community.

 - Children living in this area should have their blood-lead levels tested.